RainTrap341/ModSettings/README.md

 # Mod Settings

-Modified for vanilla Titanfall 2 by FlameRaptor.
+Forked .Modified for vanilla Titanfall 2 by FlameRaptor.
 Credits to EladNLG.

 ## Dependecies